KasemCOSI23/PSO_enhance_Color_Blindness_Chart/README.md

    ```
 2. **Runnung Practical_work.py file in VScode or other software you want**

-   However, you need your own Sample, Dark reference and White reference data:
+   However, you need to put your own Sample, Dark reference and White reference data paths:
    ```bash
    Sample, Wavelength  = read_envi('your own Sample path') Darkref, _ = read_envi('your own Darkref path')